MarcusKyung/F1DriverAPI.Solution/README.md

 * _C#_
 * _.NET_
-* _MySQL_
-* _MySQL Workbench_
+* _MySQL/MySQL Workbench_
 * _Postman_
 * _Swagger UI_
 * _Entity Framework_
+* _ASP.NET Core_

 ## Description

-_TravelAPI is an API used to track reviews for travel destinations around the world.
-The starting database is seeded with data for 20 reviews but the API supports full CRUD functionality to store additional reviews and to edit and delete existing ones.
-Reviews are queryable by destination, city, country, user, and rating.
-TravelApi v2 also supports pagination and querying results by page number and page size.
-This project was built using C#, Entity Framework Core, and MySQL._
+_This API is designed to catalog and display information on all 20 main Formula 1 drivers and 10 teams.
+This API supports full CRUD functionality for both teams and drivers._

 ## Setup/Installation Requirements

 * _Download project repository from GH to your local machine._
 * _Clone this repository to your desktop._
-* _Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory at ```./TravelAPi.Solution/TravelApi/```._
+* _Open a terminal window and navigate to this project's production directory at ```./F1DriverApi.Solution/F1DriverApi/```._

 #### To Configure and Access the Database:
 * _Within the production directory "TravelApi", create a new file called ``appsettings.json``._
-* _Within ```appsettings.json```, put the following code, replacing the "uid" and "pwd" values (in the brackets below) with your own username and password for MySQL.
+* _Within ```appsettings.json```, input the following code, replacing the "uid" and "pwd" values (in the brackets below) with your own username and password for MySQL.
 Also replace the "database" value with your desired database name._
 ```
 {
   "ConnectionStrings": {